 - After account deletion, have a page that explains why the account was deleted

-I get hit up on Twitter and Instagram daily by people looking for handouts.
+I get hit up on Twitter and Instagram more often than I would expect by people looking for handouts.
 Sometimes they want free consulting, or sometimes they want money.

 The world owes you nothing